Rob--W/browser-action-jplib/docs/browser-action.md

 <api name="onClicked">
 @event
   Fired when a browser action icon is clicked.
 This event will not fire if the browser action has a popup.
+@argument {tabs.Tab}
+  Object with details about the tab associated with the click.
+The object follows Chrome's [`tabs.Tab`](https://developer.chrome.com/extensions/tabs.html#type-Tab) format.
 </api>

 </api>